rsdoiel/antenna/socal_north.md

 ---

-## At least 30 people injured after driver plowed into crowd in East Hollywood
+## Authorities arrest driver who plowed car into crowd outside of East Hollywood nightclub

-date: 2025-07-19, updated: 2025-07-19, from: The LAist
+date: 2025-07-19, updated: 2025-07-20, from: The LAist

-Authorities report that 7 people are in critical condition, 6 sustained serious injuries, and 10 are in fair condition.
+The man was attacked by bystanders after the crash and was shot and wounded.

 <br>